seanpm2001/GitHub_Stats_A/Seasons/!Compilation/ConfirmEntry/Failure-Compilation/!OldVersions/README/English/USA/README.txt

 This file is a compilation of all failed workflow runs.
 It was proposed on 2023, May 23rd.

-For now, it only contains data for Season 1 to season 12, up to the 30th of 2023 June (as of 2023, Monday, July 10th at 4:44 pm PST)
+For now, it only contains data for Season 1 to season 12, up to the 31st of 2023 July (as of 2023, Friday, August 4th at 3:40 pm PST)

-Personal note: I am surprised by how many failures this workflow has had in its first 12 seasons.
+Personal note: I am surprised by how many failures this workflow has had in its first 13 seasons.
+Season 13 significantly increased the number (by 11) in comparison to recent seasons.

 | Date (YYYY/MM/DD) | Overview | Languages |
 |---|---|---|